Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 William J. Lansing - Fair Isaac Corp.

-Thank you, Steve, and thank you, everyone, for joining us for our first quarter earnings call.
+Thank you, Steve, and thank you everyone for joining us for our first quarter earnings call.
 I'm pleased to say, we're off to a good start, delivering solid growth across our portfolio.

 In our first quarter, we reported revenues of $220 million, an increase of 10% over the same period last year.
 We delivered $38 million of GAAP net income and GAAP earnings of $1.16 per share.
 Our GAAP earnings and EPS were positively affected by the adoption of a new accounting standard, which Mike will detail.
 Adjusting for that impact, GAAP net income and EPS were both up 7% from last year.
 We delivered $33 million of non-GAAP net income and non-GAAP EPS of $1.03 per share, both up 4% from the same period last year.